History of Corsica: Second World War

-In July 1943, following the imprisonment of Mussolini, 12,000 German troops came to Corsica.
-They formally took over the occupation on 9 September 1943, the day after the armistice between Italy and the Allies.
+In July 1943, following the Fall of the Fascist regime in Italy, 12,000 German troops came to Corsica.
+They formally took over the occupation on 9 September 1943, the day after the Armistice of Cassibile.
 Following the Allied landings in Sicily and the Italian surrender, these German troops were joined by the remnants of the Africa Division of the German army, reconstituted as the 90th Panzergrenadier Division with about 40,000 men, which crossed over from Sardinia.
-They were accompanied by some Italian forces.
-They faced Resistance forces which had been asked to occupy the mountains to prevent Axis troop movements between the Corsican coasts, as well as a subset of Italian troops that allied with them but whose contribution was hampered as their leadership was ambivalent.
+They were accompanied by some Italian Social Republic forces.
+They faced Resistance forces which had been asked to occupy the mountains to prevent Axis troop movements between the Corsican coasts, as well as a subset of Royal Italian Army troops that allied with them but whose contribution was hampered as their leadership was ambivalent.
 The German forces retreated from Bonifacio towards the Northern harbor of Bastia.
 Elements of the reconstituted French I Corps, from the 4th Moroccan Mountain Division, landed in Ajaccio to counter the German movement and the Germans evacuated Bastia by 4 October 1943, leaving behind 700 dead and 350 POWs.

 After Corsica was thus liberated from the forces of the Third Reich, the island started functioning as an Allied air base in support of the Mediterranean Theater of Operations in 1944; in particular, groups of the 57th Bomb Wing were stationed along the east coast from Bastia in the north to Solenzara in the south.
 Corsica was also one of the bases from which Operation Dragoon, the invasion of southern France in August 1944, was launched.

 While on the island, U.S. Army engineers successfully eradicated the malaria that had been endemic to the coastal areas of Corsica, including half the island's arable land that had been previously uninhabitable.

 Modern era

 In recent decades, Corsica has developed a thriving tourism industry, which has attracted a sizeable number of immigrants to the island in search of employment.
 Various movements, calling for either greater autonomy or complete independence from France, have been launched, some of whom have at times used violent means, like the National Front for the Liberation of Corsica (FLNC).
 In May 2001, the French government granted the island of Corsica limited autonomy, launching a process of devolution in an attempt to end the push for nationalism.

 Corsica served as the start of the 2013 Tour de France, the first time that the event was staged on the island.

+In January 2025, the Assembly created an information mission on the institutional future of Corsica.
+The information mission could give way to a real legislative power if, after 5 years, the adaptation status proves to be insufficient.